JoshuaGuiritan/JoshuaGuiritan/README.md

 # 👋 Hi, I'm Joshua Guiritan

-I’m a Junior Software Developer with a passion for Web Development.
-I genuinely enjoy designing and building websites that are both functional and visually engaging.
-I also find backend scripting and working with databases rewarding, especially when it comes to solving problems and building smart, efficient systems.
+I'm a Junior Software Developer specialized in web development.
+I really enjoy designing websites and then bringing them to life.
+I also like backend scripting and working with databases for logic and solving problems.
+Hit me up for collaborations!
 ---

 ## 🛠️ Tech Stack